Pharmacokinetics: Population pharmacokinetics

-Population pharmacokinetics is the study of the sources and correlates of variability in drug concentrations among individuals who are the target patient population receiving clinically relevant doses of a drug of interest.
+Population pharmacokinetics (popPK) is the study of the sources and correlates of variability in drug concentrations among individuals who are the target patient population receiving clinically relevant doses of a drug of interest.
 Certain patient demographic, pathophysiological, and therapeutical features, such as body weight, excretory and metabolic functions, and the presence of other therapies, can regularly alter dose-concentration relationships and can explain variability in exposures.
 For example, steady-state concentrations of drugs eliminated mostly by the kidney are usually greater in patients with kidney failure than they are in patients with normal kidney function receiving the same drug dosage.
 Population pharmacokinetics seeks to identify the measurable pathophysiologic factors and explain sources of variability that cause changes in the dose-concentration relationship and the extent of these changes so that, if such changes are associated with clinically relevant and significant shifts in exposures that impact the therapeutic index, dosage can be appropriately modified.

-An advantage of population pharmacokinetic modelling is its ability to analyse sparse data sets (sometimes only one concentration measurement per patient is available).
+Additionally, an advantage of population pharmacokinetic modelling is its ability to analyze sparse data sets (sometimes only one concentration measurement per patient is available).

 Clinical pharmacokinetics

 Clinical pharmacokinetics (arising from the clinical use of population pharmacokinetics) is the direct application to a therapeutic situation of knowledge regarding a drug's pharmacokinetics and the characteristics of a population that a patient belongs to (or can be ascribed to).

 An example is the relaunch of the use of ciclosporin as an immunosuppressor to facilitate organ transplant.
 The drug's therapeutic properties were initially demonstrated, but it was almost never used after it was found to cause nephrotoxicity in a number of patients.
-However, it was then realized that it was possible to individualize a patient's dose of ciclosporin by analysing the patients plasmatic concentrations (pharmacokinetic monitoring).
+However, it was then realized that it was possible to individualize a patient's dose of ciclosporin by analyzing the patients plasmatic concentrations (pharmacokinetic monitoring).
 This practice has allowed this drug to be used again and has facilitated a great number of organ transplants.

 Clinical monitoring is usually carried out by determination of plasma concentrations as this data is usually the easiest to obtain and the most reliable.
 The main reasons for determining a drug's plasma concentration include: